jsummers/imageworsener/readme.txt

    support JPEG files with arithmetic coding.

  -bmpversion <n>
    The BMP file version to write.
-Currently supports "2" (OS/2-style) and "3" (the default; the standard version that's compatible with almost everthing).
+Currently supports "2" (OS/2-style), and "3" (the default; the standard version that's compatible with almost everthing), and "5".

  -bmptrns
    Attempt to write a BMP image with transparency.
 Refer to technical.txt for